I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 If the first option doesn’t say ‘Sold by Amazon,’ you need to scroll down until you see Amazon as the seller.

-I randomly chose a book that Amazon came up with as ‘popular:’
+I randomly chose a book that Amazon came up with as ‘popular.’

 “Code 7: Cracking the Code for an Epic Life” by Bryan R. Johnson.

-Aside from that, if you’re paying attention which seller you’re buying from, you can scroll down and quickly find Amazon as the seller.
+Aside from that, if you’re paying attention to which seller you’re buying from, you can scroll down and quickly find Amazon as the seller.

 Sometimes you have to scroll past a few other third-party sellers.